ashtam55/fitso-sow/README.md

                         Operating state
     ```

-## Web/Soft - ware
+## Web/Software
 * Admin SDK / APIs for Devices
 Native packages to interact with the devices.

 * Dashboard
 A user interface exposed as a PWA on any domain required by Fitso.
-Design/Requirements for this dashboard to be agreed apon prior to any further development.
+Design/Requirements for this dashboard to be agreed upon prior to any further development.

 * On Premise Portal
 A UI to be displayed on a screen/system inside the facility for the on-premise staff.

-## Maintance
+## Maintenance
 To be maintained for 6 months and then rediscuss based on new requirements and learnings/

 ## Exclusions